jovianarts/LVSolutionBuilder/README.md

 1. Add new tests for the added functionality
 1. Verify that all the tests pass (refer to the [How to Test](#how-to-test) section)
-1. Verify that the builds pass - there should only be 2 files generated
-   - /obj/SolutionBuilder.llb
-   - /obj/Package/solutionbuilder_x.x.x-x_windows_all.nipkg (where x are the version and build numbers)
 1. Submit a PR and fill out the template fully.

 ## Known Issues